 PM Modi meets Portuguese PM, discusses broader roadmap for strengthening bilateral relations

-Prime Minister Narendra Modi on Thursday met his Portuguese counterpart Antonio Costa and discussed the broader roadmap for strengthening bilateral relations in areas such as defense, science and technology, and trade.
-Costa is visiting India on Modi's invitation to attend the second meeting of the organizing committee for the celebrations of the 150th birth anniversary of Mahatma Gandhi.
+Prime Minister Narendra Modi met his Portuguese counterpart Antonio Costa on Thursday and discussed a broader roadmap for strengthening bilateral relations in areas such as defence, science and technology and trade and further boosting EU-India relationship.
+Costa is visiting India on Modi's invitation to attend the second meeting of the organising committee for the celebrations of the 150th birth anniversary of Mahatma Gandhi.

+Responding to a question, External Affairs Ministry spokesperson Raveesh Kumar said Prime Minister Modi discussed trade and investment with Costa, specially in the context of 'Make in India'.
+"PM Modi did mention the opportunities that are available in India in different sectors and he urged the Portuguese companies that they should make use of the opportunities available in India like cheap labour," he said.

+Kumar said discussions also took place on India-EU relationship and how it could be further strengthened, especially in the context of summit-level meeting.
+He said no agreements were signed as it was a working visit.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)